AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

-Shocks can play two very distinct roles in the jet feedback process, namely {\it i)} thermalising the kinetic jet and inflating the lobes of very hot gas, and {\it ii)} heating the ICM due to shocks driven by the expansion of the jet lobes.
+Shocks can play two distinct roles, namely {\it i)} thermalising the kinetic jet and inflating the lobes, and {\it ii)} heating the ICM due to shocks driven by the lobe expansion.
 To understand the first of these processes, we consider shocks that occur within jet material (based on the jet tracer definition), which we call ``internal'' shocks, versus those that occur in non-jet material.
 In Fig.~\ref{fig:internal_shock_points}, we plot dissipation-weighted Mach number projections in grey for the period over which the jet is active.
-Additionally, we add points to indicate the locations of internal shocks, i.e. those shocks occurring within the jet material and colour code them based on their Mach number.
+Additionally, we add points to indicate the locations of internal shocks colour coded by their Mach number.
 This is done for all three jet powers using the results from the $\mathcal{M}_{\rm min}=1.3$ shock finder, and are shown separately in each row as labelled.

-There are a couple of generic points to note with respect to all jet powers.
 Strong internal shocks typically occur at earlier times, with only a handful having $\mathcal{M}>6$ and the majority of shocks are not particularly strong, i.e. many have $\mathcal{M}<2$ and most have $\mathcal{M}<3$.
-However, the fact that the shocks have relatively low Mach numbers, despite the very high velocities observed in the jets is due to the fact that these shocks are internal and occur in a very hot gas.
-In other words, the high sound speeds within the hot lobes, which in itself is a result of the earlier strong shock heating, means that Mach numbers are typically low.
+However, the fact that the shocks have relatively low Mach numbers, despite the very high velocities observed in the jets is because of the high sound speeds within the hot lobes, which in itself is a result of the earlier strong shock heating, meaning that Mach numbers are typically low.

-When comparing different jet powers, we see that, as may be expected, more shocks occur as the jet power is increased.
-For the low power jet, it seems that internal shocks appear somewhat sporadically and do not extend along the entire extent of the jet (in some cases ending well before the bow shock).
-However, for the fiducial and high power jets the internal shocks are typically seen along the whole jet, and particularly in the high power jet reach the region of the bow-shocks (although appear confined to the jet axis).
+More shocks occur as the jet power is increased.
+For the low power jets, it seems that internal shocks appear somewhat sporadically and do not extend along the entire jet (in some cases ending well before the bow shock).
+However, for the fiducial and high power jets the internal shocks are typically seen along the whole jet, and particularly in the high power jets reach the region of the bow-shocks (although appear confined to the jet axis).
 Note further, that while a large number of shocked cells in the bow shocks are not classified as being within the jet material, they could still be important in providing thermal energy to the jet lobes via mixing (see below).